 How Communications Agency Adjusts To Remote Working

-As vital Covid-19 measures have been introduced around the world, millions of employees are working from home.
+As vital Covid-19 measures have been introduced around the world, millions of communications agency employees are working from home.

 Whilst we have seen more and more businesses and organizations embrace flexible work arrangements and explore virtual collaboration models over the past few years, the current unprecedented situation is not a transition that employers were able to thoroughly prepare.
 In many cases, decisions had to be made in a matter of days or hours, arousing lots of questions and anxiety about the impact of working from home on business as well as people’s personal lives.